These pages do not apply outside Great Britain.

 The UK Parliament will then be entitled to amend (or perhaps repeal) the Equality Act without regard to EU law.
 The UK would remain legally obliged to comply with the UN Disability Convention (CRPD), but that is less detailed and its enforcement mechanisms are weaker than EU law.

 It seems very likely in practice that the Equality Act will continue for the foreseeable future, even after Brexit.

 What about amendments?
 Major changes to the basic principles seem unlikely, at least in the short term.
-However since the 2010 election there have been various employment law reforms particularly in areas not covered by EU law, for example increasing the qualifying period for unfair dismissal from one to two years.
-With equality law freed from EU minimum standards, the government (most obviously a Conservative governement) may consider some changes to restrict rights under the Equality Act.
+However since the 2010 election there have been employment law reforms particularly in areas not covered by EU law, for example increasing the qualifying period for unfair dismissal from one to two years.
+When equality law no longer has to meet EU minimum standards, the government (most obviously a Conservative governement) may consider some changes to restrict rights under the Equality Act.